-The Schapiro Reserve is 39 acres of unimproved land donated to SMHT in January 2017.
-SMHT has made the property accessible to the public in 2017 with a small place to park, a display board with site information and a hiking trail.
+The Schapiro Reserve is 39 acres of unimproved land donated to SMHT in January 2017 by Susan Schapiro and Sally Schapiro Vernon.
+SMHT made the property accessible to the public in 2017 with a small place to park, a display board with site information and a hiking trail.
+Aerial photo showing trail

-The approximately 1/2 mile loop hiking trail is an easy to moderate, multiple surface hike that most people should have little difficulty completing.
+The approximately 3/4 mile loop hiking trail is an easy to moderate, multiple surface hike that most people should have little difficulty completing.
 However, there are two steep slopes leading from the trail along the feeder canal to lower land.
 Use caution when navigating these slopes.
-The trail winds through tall grass fields, along wetlands, under light young growth wood with single and double canopy and along the tow path of the West Branch Feeder of the Chenango Canal.
+The trail winds through tall grass fields, past the wetland, and along the berm of the West Branch Feeder of the Chenango Canal.
+We hope to extend the trail to and along the O&W Railroad bed.

 The scenic view from the parking area itself is spectacular.
 This newest addition to the Southern Madison Land Trust is another step in providing educational and recreation opportunities while conserving natural resources in Southern Madison County.